99x/runn/README.md

 # runn

-Make your own terminal shortcuts!
+Make your own terminal aliases easily!

 ## Install it